colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-4.md

 ### Checking for wins in all directions

-Now that you've created find win lines on the board, you're now ready to start checking if a player has won the game.
+Now that you've created methods to help you find win lines on the board, you're now ready to start checking if a player has won the game.

 Create a new static method to the `FourInARowGame` class called `checkForWin()`: